Egyptian startup Blnk raises $32mln in funding round

 PHOTO

-CAIRO - Blnk, a fintech platform that enables instant consumer credit in Egypt, has closed one of the country's biggest funding rounds for a startup this year, raising $32 million, its chief executive said.
+Blnk, a fintech platform that enables instant consumer credit in Egypt, has closed one of the country's biggest funding rounds for a startup this year, raising $32m, its chief executive said.

-The company, launched in October 2021, raised $23.7 million in equity and debt funding and $8.3 million in securitised bond issuance, co-founder and CEO Amr Sultan told Reuters.
+The company, launched in October 2021, raised $23.7m in equity and debt funding and $8.3m in securitised bond issuance, co-founder and CEO Amr Sultan told Reuters.

-The combined pre-seed and seed funding rounds of $12.5 million were led by Abu Dhabi’s Emirates International Investment Company (EIIC) and Egypt-based venture capital firm Sawari Ventures, with participation from several prominent local and international angel investors.
+The combined pre-seed and seed funding rounds of $12.5m were led by Abu Dhabi’s Emirates International Investment Company (EIIC) and Egypt-based venture capital firm Sawari Ventures, with participation from several prominent local and international angel investors.

-The $11.2 million debt funding was secured from a number of leading local banks.
-The $8.3 million securitised bond issuance was underwritten by National Bank of Egypt and Banque du Caire.
+The $11.2m debt funding was secured from a number of leading local banks.
+The $8.3m securitised bond issuance was underwritten by National Bank of Egypt and Banque du Caire.

 Blnk has developed a digital lending platform that empowers merchants of all sizes to instantly underwrite and finance their customers' purchases at the point of sale and enables consumers access to financing to purchase a range of products and services, including electronics, furniture and automotive services, paying over instalments ranging from six to 36 months.

-The company says it has disbursed more than $20 million in loans to date.
+The company says it has disbursed more than $20m in loans to date.